 SPHR 6210.
 Research in Communication Sciences and Disorders.
 1,3 Credit.

 Fundamental issues and methods in clinical research; group and single-subject experimental designs; application of clinical research methodology and findings to assessment and treatment.
 Non-thesis students register for 3 credits; thesis students register for 1 credit concurrent with SPHR 6211.
-Restricted to graduate students in speech and hearing sciences.
+Restricted to graduate students in the speech and hearing science program.

 SPHR 6211.
 Preparing the Thesis Prospectus.
 2 Credits.